Spatial Re-parameterization for N:M Sparsity: Introduction

 Driven by this analysis, we present Spatial Re-parameterization (SpRe) as a way of matching the performance between N:M sparsity and unstructured sparsity.
-SpRe utilizes the spatial sparsity distribution of unstructured sparsity to allocate an extra weight branch in conjunction with the original N:M sparse weights.
-This enables the N:M sparse network to maintain a sparsity distribution comparable to that of unstructured sparsity.
+SpRe utilizes the spatial sparsity distribution of unstructured sparsity to allocate an extra weight branch in conjunction with the original N:M branch.
+This enables the sparse network unifying these two branches to maintain a sparsity distribution comparable to that of unstructured sparsity.
 Moreover, we constrain the newly introduced parameters to adhere to the N:M sparse distribution of the main branch in the input channel dimension.
-This results in an advantage for a re-parameterization after training, where the newly-added branch can be merged into the main block without impacting the output at inference stage.
+This results in an advantage for a re-parameterization after training, where the newly-added branch can be merged into the main block without impacting the output at the inference stage.
 Thus, SpRe introduces no additional inference burden for the original N:M sparse networks.
 The advantages of our proposed SpRe include: \begin{itemize} \item Trackable.
-SpRE is traceable in principle, due to our innovative observation of the discrepancy in spatial sparsity between N:M sparsity and unstructured sparsity. \item Scalable.
-SpRe is easy to use and orthogonal to other methods of N:M sparsity, whether applied from randomly-initialized or pre-trained weights. \item High-performance.
+SpRE is traceable in principle, due to our innovative observation of the discrepancy in spatial sparsity between N:M sparsity and unstructured sparsity, which we prove to be essential for performance retention. \item Scalable.
+SpRe is easy to use and orthogonal to enhance the effectiveness of other N:M sparsity methods, whether applied from randomly-initialized or pre-trained weights. \item High-performance.
 SpRe is validated to be highly successful in boosting the performance of N:M sparsity methods across various benchmarks.
-Specifically, SpRe enhances the top-1 accuracy of SR-STE~\cite{zhou2021learning}, a leading N:M method, by 1.2\% when training a 1:16 sparse ResNet-50~\cite{he2016deep} on ImageNet~\cite{deng2009imagenet}.
+Specifically, SpRe enhances the Top-1 accuracy of SR-STE~\cite{zhou2021learning}, a leading N:M method, by 1.2\% when training a 1:16 sparse ResNet-50~\cite{he2016deep} on ImageNet~\cite{deng2009imagenet}.
 Moreover, the boosted performance even surpasses state-of-the-art unstructured sparsity method GraNet~\cite{liu2021sparse} by 0.4\% at a similar sparsity rate. \end{itemize}